Beached boats, pink water as drought saps Great Salt Lake

 North of the nearly empty marina, salt-loving bacteria thriving in the low water has turned the liquid pink.

-The massive lake, key to the state's economy and identity, is skirting record low levels after years of below-average precipitation and record heat.
-A few dozen lawmakers are taking a road trip Thursday and Friday to see the problems firsthand and learn what they can do to help—besides praying for more rain and snow this winter.
+The massive lake, key to the state's economy and identity, is skirting record-low levels after years of below-average precipitation and record heat.
+A few dozen lawmakers took a road trip Thursday to see the problems firsthand and learn how they can help—besides praying for more rain and snow this winter.

 The lake, about 75 miles long (120 kilometers) and 30 miles wide (50 kilometers), is America's largest outside the Great Lakes.
 Water levels have always fluctuated, but they have been dropping steadily since 2011.